Language Translation

 3. Submit your school’s winner to the Indiana DNR Division of Forestry

-Oaks are amazing trees that do so much for our forests’ health, biodiversity, and resiliency.
-We encourage teachers to engage their students with this super species group by introducing this theme into your classroom.
-Below are some lesson plans and resources to help, including a list of the Indiana Science and Art Standards you can meet by fully participating in this contest.
+When we support a healthy canopy of trees in our community, we can live healthier lives.
+We encourage teachers to engage their students with the amazing health benefits of trees by introducing this theme into your classrooms.
+Below are some lesson plans and activity resources to help you get started, including a list of Indiana Academic Standards you can meet by fully participating in this contest.

 • Project Learning Tree:

 • Project Learning Tree is an award-winning environmental education program designed for educators of youth of all ages.
 Engage your students in learning about the environment through the lens of trees and forests.
-Explore the Project Learning Tree website for free resources and curriculum offerings.
+Explore the Project Learning Tree website for curriculum resources and free activities you can incorporate into your classroom.

-• Questions about PLT?
+• Questions about PLT in Indiana?
+Interested in PLT professional development?
 Contact Indiana PLT coordinator Lexi Eiler at leiler@dnr.IN.gov.

 • Arbor Day Foundation